colinhacks/zod/README.md

       code: z.ZodIssueCode.custom,
       message: `No duplicated allowed.`,
     });
+    return false;
   }

+  return true;
 });
 ```

+> ⚠️ Like `.refine`, `.superRefine` should not throw.
+Instead it should return a falsy value to signal failure.

 You can add as many issues as you like.
 If `ctx.addIssue` is NOT called during the execution of the function, validation passes.